uraway/react-social-sharebuttons/documents/react-feedly-button.md

 The Feed URL you want users to subscribe.
 See more [info.](http://feedly.uservoice.com/knowledgebase/articles/206805-what-is-my-feed-url-)

 #### layout (Default is rectangle-volume-big)
 The button layout.
-Choose from the followings.
+Choose from the following.
 (These sample images are twice larger than actual images.)

 ###### rectangle-volume-big
 ![](http://s3.feedly.com/img/follows/feedly-follow-rectangle-volume-big_2x.png)